Frequently Asked Questions

 Children often need support from their parents/whanau when starting kindergarten but once they are settled parents are free to leave them by themselves if they wish.
 Some parents choose to stay at kindergarten and spend time interacting with their children and their children’s friends.
 Parents are welcome at any time to stay.

-What happens at morning/afternoon kai times or lunch times?
+What happens at kai (food) times?

 My child has lost clothes, where do I find them?